abelakponine/cubeacademy-laravel-crud/SwaggerOpenAPI.md

     "author": "John Doe",
     "email": "john@example.com",
     "title": "New Blog Post",
-    "content": "This is the content of the blog post."
+    "content": "This is the content of the blog post.", "publish_at": "This is the date of when to publish post."
 }
 ```